 My problem was subtle but to me very obvious and very real, the shear frustration of my symptoms being overlooked was really devastating and created even more problems, including a total lack of self-esteem and ultimately depression.

-I arrived at Livability Icanho for my first assessment; it was exhaustive and thorough.
+I arrived at Shaftesbury Icanho for my first assessment; it was exhaustive and thorough.
 The assessment meeting, a line of faces, was scary as I didn’t know if this time things would be different.
 Would they have noticed?
 Will they be able to help me?
 Am I going to be told I’m ‘lucky’ and not bad enough to be treated and nothing will be done for me?

 The outcome: good.
 Their assessment showed I did have a problem and they could help and have helped countless other like me.
 My relief was unbounded.